 Figure 4-iii-c Information Technology Costs

-The bars below represent total IT expenses, including salaries, in millions of dollars between 1999-00 and 2009-10.
+The bars below represent total IT expenses, including salaries, in millions of dollars.
 The line represents total IT expenses including salaries, as a percentage of total University expenses.

 Source: AMS reported on data compiled from HRIS and FIS.